mrjohnmorrow/mrjohnmorrow.github.io/_posts/2014-11-18-google-foobar-2.md

 # If at first you don't succeed ...

 I decided to try to solve the puzzle without looking up the right answer.
 I first thought that because the number of appointments was limited by the conflicts, and a graph was a good data structure to represent conflicts, that a graph based approach might be fruitful.
 I quickly made [simple Node and Graph data structures](https://github.com/mrjohnmorrow/googlefoobar/blob/master/zombit_antidote/solution_plus.py), and tested it out.
-It worked on some tests provided by google, but not all of them.
+It worked on some of the tests provided by google, but not all of them.

 # Try again